sagedemage/movie_recommendation_system/README.md

 ### 1. Result
 Here is the result after running the movie recommendation program 100 times:
-- Accuracy of the recommendations: 74%
+- Accuracy of the recommendations: 80%

 **Note**: The `measure_accuracy.py` script runs the program 100 times for me.

-The accuracy of the model is 74%.
+The accuracy of the model is 80%.
 There is certainly more work that has to be done to get it to a 90% accuracy.
-An accuracy close to 75% is not too bad for a demo project.
+An accuracy above 75% is pretty good for a demo project.

 ## Resource